MarsUniversity/ece387-robotics/website/syllabus/syllabus.md

 Cadets shall:

-- Apply forward and inverse kinematic analysis and dynamic analysis to planar manipulators and mobile robots
+- Apply common robotic skills using python and the linux command line
-- Understand mobile robot odometry challenges and the purpose of Kalman Filters
+- Apply forward and inverse kinematic analysis manipulators and mobile robots
-- Understand the principles of operation and characteristics of various robot sensors
+- Apply control methods to mobile robots so they can avoid obstacles and navigate
-- Understand image capture with a CCD camera
+- Apply common techniques in modern image processing and computer vision

 ## Prerequisite Course